 Tag is a word or phrase representing the role, status, usage of a device, or another property useful in device management.
-This article explains the use of the tags in device management.
+This article explains the use of tags in device management.
 The article about managing tags shows how to use them.

 How to use tags?

 With tags, it is easy to find and manage groups of devices.
 For example, you can use a tag as a filter on a device list view.

 Tags can be used to define the scope, and the devices, to which business policies will be applied.

 Tags help administrators to manage devices better when they use business policies to deploy applications, configuration profiles, files, and certificates to devices.
 For example, devices for sales and marketing might require different settings and applications from devices used in finance.
 With tags, the administrator can manage these different device groups and target required business policies to them.

 Read the article How to create a business policy to find more information about business policies and tags.

 3. Defining Patch installation settings

 With Miradore, administrators can manage patches for Windows devices.
 Tags help administrators to automate the patch deployment to different device groups.
 Read more about patch management for Windows devices in Miradore.